-As previously mentioned in this report, the CRO of the Company works collaboratively with each functional area to develop his risk report ahead of the quarterly meetings of the MRC and IRC.
-As part of his risk report, for each risk within the risk universe, the report sets out their relative exposure against risk appetite, with commentary and supporting analysis over the current and forward-looking risk profile.
+As previously mentioned in this report, the CRO of the Company works collaboratively with each functional area to develop the CRO Report ahead of the quarterly meetings of the MRC and BRC.
+The CRO report, for each risk within the risk universe, sets out their relative exposure against risk appetite, with commentary and supporting analysis over the current and forward-looking risk profile.

-There are eight risk categories making up the Company's risk universe, each with several sub-categories, as shown below:
+There are nine risk categories making up the Company's risk universe, each with several sub-categories, as shown below:

-Risk category Sub-category Risk description Strategic risk Competitors and Industry Structure Customers Reinsurance Ratings Environment Political Environment Tax Environment Reputation / Franchise Value Uncertainty or loss due to strategic positioning, in particular due to changes in the external macro environment Market risk EquityInterest rateCredit spreadsReal EstateForeign Exchange Uncertainty or loss arising from changes in market prices or volatility of assets or market indices, including the impact of credit spreads and costs of embedded financial options and guarantees Liquidity risk Regulated Entity LiquidityHolding Company Liquidity Inability to meet future liquidity demands they become due because the Company cannot obtain new funding or the inability to sell or transform its assets into cash without significant losses Counterparty risk Counterparty exposures Uncertainty or loss relating to asset defaults or credit downgrades on deposits owned by the Company or its separate accounts, or in respect of counterparties (e.g. reinsurance and derivative contracts, guarantors, general insurers) Insurance risk MortalityLongevityMorbidityPolicyholder behaviorExpense Uncertainty or loss relating to underwriting outcomes impacting insurance revenues, claims, benefits paid, expenses or the cost of insurance options or guarantees
+Risk category Sub-category Risk description Strategic risk Competitors and Industry Structure Customers Reinsurance Ratings Environment Political Environment Tax Environment Reputation / Franchise Value Uncertainty or loss due to strategic positioning, in particular due to changes in the external macro environment Market risk Equity Interest rate Credit spreads Real Estate Foreign Exchange Uncertainty or loss arising from changes in market prices or volatility of assets or market indices, including the impact of credit spreads and costs of embedded financial options and guarantees Liquidity risk Regulated Entity Liquidity Holding Company Liquidity Inability to meet future liquidity demands they become due because the Company cannot obtain new funding or the inability to sell or transform its assets into cash without significant losses Counterparty risk Counterparty exposures Uncertainty or loss relating to asset defaults or credit downgrades on deposits owned by the Company or its separate accounts, or in respect of counterparties (e.g. reinsurance and derivative contracts, guarantors, general insurers) Insurance risk Mortality Longevity Morbidity Policyholder behavior Expense Uncertainty or loss relating to underwriting outcomes impacting insurance revenues, claims, benefits paid, expenses or the cost of insurance options or guarantees

 Risk category Sub-category Risk description Operational risk Internal &amp; External Fraud Data Protection / Cyber Security Damage to Assets Business Disruption Reliance on Suppliers Model Risk Employment &amp; Workplace Practices Business Practices &amp; Compliance Uncertainty or loss arising from failed internal processes, controls, people, systems or external events M&A / Transaction Due diligence failures Confidentiality breaches Business separation Transition management Regulatory approvals and Conditions Uncertainty or loss arising from not fully understanding or appreciating the size, scope and complexities of business we acquire.
-Risk is short term in nature, and after transition, risk will be avoided or will migrate to one of the aforementioned risk categories Regulatory and Compliance Regulatory updates Changes in accounting framework Changes in legal framework Risk of financial loss or adverse consequences as a result of non-compliance with existing and upcoming laws and regulations
+Risk is short term in nature, and after transition, risk will be avoided or will migrate to one of the aforementioned risk categories Regulatory and Compliance Regulatory updates Changes in accounting framework Changes in legal framework Risk of financial loss or adverse consequences as a result of non-compliance with existing and upcoming laws and regulations Climate Change risk (added in Q1 2023) Transition risksPhysical risks Transition risks are risks that may arise from the transition to a low-carbon economy, which may, for example, lead to reassessment of asset values in climate-sensitive sectors.
+Physical risks are risks which arise from the physical impacts of climate change

-In addition to the quarterly updates provided by the CRO via his CRO Report, the Company's CRO, in collaboration with the Group CRO and other CROs across the Group, agrees a list of emerging risks which shall be monitored according to their relative materiality to the Company's strategic objectives.
+In addition to the quarterly updates provided in the CRO Report, the Company's CRO, in collaboration with the Group CRO and other CROs across the Group, agrees a list of emerging risks which shall be monitored according to their relative materiality to the Company's strategic objectives.